Mel B and Roy Hodgson to receive honours at Buckingham Palace

 Mel B and Roy Hodgson are among those due to receive royal honours at Buckingham Palace.

+It will be the first major investiture to be staged at the Queen’s London residence since the start of the pandemic, more than two years ago.

-British pop star and TV personality Mel B, whose real name is Melanie Brown, will be honoured at an investiture ceremony in Buckingham Palace on Wednesday.
+British pop star and TV personality Mel B, whose real name is Melanie Brown, will be honoured at the ceremony on Wednesday.

 The 46-year-old, who rose to prominence as Scary Spice in pop group the Spice Girls during the 1990s with chart-topping hits such as Wannabe and Spice Up Your Life, became a patron of the charity Women’s Aid in 2018.